24 June 2024

 Where does European defence currently stand?

-European defence is at a crossroads, still needing its reliance on NATO for collective defence whilst pushing towards a more integrated European defence strategy.
-The EU has made positive steps forward, with the adoption of the Strategic Compass and the EU Defence Industry strategy.
-Initiatives like the Permanent Structured Cooperation (PESCO) and the European Defence Fund (EDF) showcase efforts to enhance defence collaboration and technological innovation among Member States.
+European defence is at a crossroads.
+It still relies on NATO for collective defence while pushing for a more integrated European strategy.
+The EU has made positive steps, with the adoption of the Strategic Compass and the EU Defence Industry Strategy.
+Initiatives like Permanent Structured Cooperation (PESCO) and the European Defence Fund (EDF) aim to enhance defence collaboration and technological innovation among Member States.
 However, challenges persist, including fragmented defence capabilities and insufficient investment.

-Some Europeans support the idea of having a European army, but this has no chance to occur without a common political will and a common strategic vision.
-Moreover, it brings to life the significant gaps in military readiness and technological advancements among European nations.
-Additionally, many NATO countries still mostly rely on the contribution and support of the US and neglect to develop capabilities beyond that.
+Some Europeans support the idea of a European army.
+However, this cannot happen without a common political will and a unified strategic vision.
+It also reveals significant gaps in military readiness and technological advancements among European nations.
+Many NATO countries still rely heavily on the US for support, neglecting to develop capabilities beyond that.

-Furthermore, in recent years, events such as the COVID-19 pandemic and the Russian invasion of Ukraine have underscored Europe’s excessive reliance on external sources for essential goods, raw materials, and services.
-This dependency has highlighted how supply chain disruptions could severely impact Europe’s security and economic stability.
-In response, the EU is focusing on achieving strategic autonomy, especially in defence and security.
+Moreover, recent events such as the COVID-19 pandemic and the Russian invasion of Ukraine have highlighted Europe’s over-reliance on external sources for essential goods, raw materials, and services.
+This dependency has shown how disruptions in supply chains can severely impact Europe’s security and economic stability.
+In response, the EU is focusing on achieving strategic autonomy, particularly in defence and security.
 This includes advancing capabilities in cybersecurity, defence technology, and intelligence gathering.

 The impact of the changing geopolitical landscape

-The changing geopolitical landscape has had a profound impact on European defence, shaping the strategic outlook and security priorities of Europe.
-The great power competition, hybrid threats, and regional instabilities demand a re-evaluation of defence postures.
-The reduction in U.S. foreign engagement has provided room for other powers, notably China and Russia, to assert their influence, challenging the existing global order.
+The changing geopolitical landscape has profoundly impacted European defence.
+It has reshaped Europe’s strategic outlook and security priorities.
+The great power competition, hybrid threats, and regional instabilities require a re-evaluation of defence postures.
+The reduction in U.S. foreign engagement has allowed other powers, particularly China and Russia, to assert their influence.
+This challenges the existing global order.

-Moreover, the Russian invasion of Ukraine has dramatically changed the geopolitical scene, leading to NATO’s expansion and a heightened focus within the EU on bolstering its collective defence capabilities.
-Consequently, this has led to increased defence spending by European countries.
+Furthermore, the Russian invasion of Ukraine has drastically altered the geopolitical scene.
+It has led to NATO’s expansion and a heightened focus within the EU on strengthening its collective defence capabilities.
+As a result, European countries have increased their defence spending.

 Preparing the defence of Europe